 As well as creating meaningful opportunities for Academy fellows, the new partnership will bring an extraordinary roster of guest artists to Santa Barbara each summer.

-Over the next three summers, Michael Tilson Thomas and other key LSO conductors and musicians will perform and teach at the Academy.
-The full London Symphony Orchestra will be in residence in 2019 and 2021, performing in concert and side-by-side with the Academy Festival Orchestra.
+Over the final two summers, Michael Tilson Thomas and other key LSO conductors and musicians will perform and teach at the Academy.
+The full London Symphony Orchestra will be in residence in 2021, performing in concert and side-by-side with the Academy Festival Orchestra.